nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file<br/>Expected: Shows the GUI with a set of sample clients.
 The window size may not be optimum.

 1. Saving window preferences